ansys/scade-git/doc/source/merge-tools/index.rst

 Merge tools
 -----------

-The Ansys SCADE Git Extension merge tools address Ansys SCADE files where default textual merge is not appropriate.
+The Ansys SCADE Git Extensions merge tools address Ansys SCADE files where default textual merge is not appropriate.
 They merge files derived from a common ancestor, using the `merge 3`_ technique, and are intended to be used as part of the merge feature of a